 This upbeat picture of London’s future would be more likely to be realised if major reforms were made in two areas, health and FE and skills, where the Mayor – who introduced the King’s Commission’s work – has very limited powers at present and the current structures are immensely confusing.

 Among the Commission’s health recommendations are “a significant transformation and investment in primary care” and “a step change in integrated care” – changes London’s GP practices have long argued for.
-On skills, it calls for, among other things, the “full and unconstrained” evolution of the Adult Education Budget to London next year, more Mayoral powers and involvement in the working of the apprenticeship levy, and consideration of developing GLA-backed schemes to get more young Londoners into the construction industry.
+On skills, it calls for, among other things, the “full and unconstrained” devolution of the Adult Education Budget to London next year, more Mayoral powers and involvement in the working of the apprenticeship levy, and consideration of developing GLA-backed schemes to get more young Londoners into the construction industry.

 That’s just a taste of of the Commission’s recommendations.
 Read the whole of London 2030 and Beyond via here.